UX Design

 Findings

-3. There are a lot of UI inconsistencies.
+3. Eliminate UI inconsistencies.

 Phase 2